bjouhier/galaxy-stack/README.md

-Stack frame API for harmony generators in node.js
+# Stack frame API for harmony generators in node.js

-__Project has been abandoned__
+__Warning: Project has been abandoned__

 Too difficult to maintain as it needs access to V8's internals.
 I managed to make it work with node 0.1x and io.js 2.x but did not maintain it any further.